jokoss/newwebsite/RENDER-DEPLOYMENT-TROUBLESHOOTING.md

    - Avoids trying to create directories in restricted locations like `/opt/render/`
    - Provides detailed debug output
    - Creates a minimal index.html file to verify the script is running
+   - Tries multiple possible directory locations and uses the first writable one
+   - Creates symbolic links to persistent storage when available

+3. **Created a Server Files Fallback Script**: We've created a new script called `ensure-server-files.sh` that:
+   - Checks if server/index.js exists and creates it if missing
+   - Searches for index.js files elsewhere in the application and copies them to the correct location
+   - Creates a minimal server implementation as a last resort
+   - Ensures all necessary directories and files exist for the server to run

-3. **Updated Dockerfile**: We've modified the Dockerfile to:
+4. **Updated Dockerfile**: We've modified the Dockerfile to:
-   - Include both the original and minimal setup scripts
+   - Include all setup scripts
-   - Use the minimal setup script for now to help diagnose the issue
+   - Create directories with proper permissions during the build
+   - Use a fallback mechanism to ensure the server can start even if some setup steps fail
+   - Add better error handling and recovery options

 ## How to Deploy